rodekruis/espocrm-training/docs/general/page4.md

 See overview of [User management in EspoCRM](https://docs.espocrm.com/administration/users-management/) including types of users, sending access info, password recovery etc.

 Please note:

 - When creating new accounts, you can enable [two-factor authentication](https://docs.espocrm.com/administration/2fa/)

 - Enforce password limitations such as length, lower case/upper case, special characters.
 You can do this in Administration -> Authentication

 - Frequently inactivate or delete users who no longer should have access

-EspoCRM also offers functionality to analyze user login activity, you can find this in Administration -> Auth Log or Action History or Auth Tokens.
+EspoCRM also offers functionality to analyze user login activity.
+Admins can find this in Administration -> Auth Log or Action History or Auth Tokens.